Delicious Expeditions in Croatia

 Our tour is limited to 16 people.

-Due to the varying accommodations on the Dalmatinka, we can offer the following per person prices based on double occupancy:
+Due to the varying accommodations on the Nikola, we can offer the following per person prices based on double occupancy:

 All cabins have ensuite baths.

-Included in the Croatia food and wine tour are 9 nights accommodations: 2 nights at the Hotel Lapad and 7 nights onboard the Dalmatinka, all transportation after arriving to the hotel in Dubrovnik, all group activities, tours, tastings, 2 cooking classes, 3 wine tastings and meals listed on the itinerary, including daily breakfast and lunch.
+Included in the Croatia food and wine tour are 9 nights accommodations: 2 nights at the Hotel Lapad and 7 nights onboard the Nikola, all transportation after arriving to the hotel in Dubrovnik, all group activities, tours, tastings, cooking classes, wine tastings and meals listed on the itinerary, including daily breakfast and lunch.